DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

 * Provide feedback and ask questions to the Generative Design development team.
 * Discuss and collaborate with fellow Generative Design community members.

-Any new releases of Generative Design will be available to download and install from this location too.
+Any new releases of Revit Generative Design will be available to download and install from this location too.

 <br/>